 Unlike many high schools, students at Lyons High School are permitted to carry their cell phones during the day.

 Use of their cells phones is restricted to certain times so that it does not interfere with the learning environment of the classroom.
 Students are allowed to use their cell phones before and after school, during their lunch period and between passing periods.

 Cell phones are not to be used during the "instructional time" of class, which starts when the bell rings to begin the class period and ends when the bell rings to end the class period

 A Reminder For Guests:

-As an added safety feature, access control doors have been added to our schools.
-All doors will be locked during school hours and visitors are asked to enter the building through the front doors.
-After pushing the entrance button, located by the south front door, visitors will be asked to identify themselves and reason for the visit.
+After 8:15 a.m., the front doors will be locked, entrance to the building will be monitored by a camera and intercom system for the Access Control door.
+After pushing the button, located by the south front door, visitors will be asked to identify themselves and state the reason for their visit before gaining entrance into the building.
 All guests must register in the office and wear a visitors badge for the duration of their stay.